Liarra/Face/README.md

 # Face
-A funny LED-face thzt can show different expressions.
+A funny LED-face that can show different expressions.